-This guide will walk you through signing up for G Suite by Google from your Squarespace site.
+This guide will walk you through signing up for G Suite through your Squarespace site.
 For general information about our partnership, visit G Suite and Squarespace overview.

 Before you begin